majacQ/rails/guides/source/configuring.md

 * `ActiveSupport::Deprecation.behavior` alternative setter to `config.active_support.deprecation` which configures the behavior of deprecation warnings for Rails.

+* `ActiveSupport::Deprecation.disallowed_behavior` alternative setter to `config.active_support.disallowed_deprecation` which configures the behavior of disallowed deprecation warnings for Rails.

+* `ActiveSupport::Deprecation.disallowed_warnings` alternative setter to `config.active_support.disallowed_deprecation_warnings` which configures deprecation warnings that the Application considers disallowed.
+This allows, for example, specific deprecations to be treated as hard failures.

 * `ActiveSupport::Deprecation.silence` takes a block in which all deprecation warnings are silenced.

 * `ActiveSupport::Deprecation.silenced` sets whether or not to display deprecation warnings.
+The default is `false`.

 ### Configuring Active Job